Skip to Content

 Metro near-term improvements for its Vermont Transit Corridor project - via 2024 Metro presentation

-According to a recent Vermont Transit Corridor presentation, Metro is looking to add about six miles of bus lanes (2.5 miles from Sunset to Wilshire Boulevard and 3.7 miles from Gage Avenue to the C Line).
-Metro would also add "light rail-like stations with enhanced shelters and more passenger amenities for comfort and safety," featuring off-bus fare payment, all-door boarding, and "bus bulbs at stations [that] would extend the pedestrian area and shorten crossings with less exposure to vehicle traffic."
+According to a recent Vermont Transit Corridor presentation, Metro is looking to add about six miles of bus lanes (2.5 miles from Sunset to Wilshire Boulevard and 3.7 miles from Gage Avenue to the C Line) in 2025.
+Metro would later (c.
+2028) extend the bus lanes, and add "light rail-like stations with enhanced shelters and more passenger amenities for comfort and safety," featuring off-bus fare payment, all-door boarding, and "bus bulbs at stations [that] would extend the pedestrian area and shorten crossings with less exposure to vehicle traffic."

 Metro is including little for pedestrians, and nothing for cyclists.